baeng72/BetfairStreamClient/README.md

 <img width="449" height="217" alt="image" src="https://github.com/user-attachments/assets/912e81d9-7899-4504-b860-d3f8e9c127d7" />

 You'll need to get your account details setup with betfair.
 The Exchange stream needs to be enabled too.
+Obviously, use at own risk.
+This is for educational purposes.